W. A. Franke Global Law Program

 All 21st century lawyers are likely to face transnational legal issues, and must be prepared to engage with people, legal systems, businesses, governments and multilateral institutions from around the globe.

-• Problems like climate change and the refugee crisis require increasing multilateral cooperation between governments, businesses and local communities.
+- Problems like climate change and refugee crises require increasing multilateral cooperation between governments, businesses, and local communities.

-Stanford Law’s signature international initiatives, including a robust program in international and comparative law, provide additional resources and experiences for cultivating global perspective.
+Stanford Law’s signature international initiatives, including a robust program in international and comparative law, provide additional resources and experiences for cultivating global perspectives.

 1. Global Flows in A Digital Age, McKinsey, 2014.